taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Big Data And Big Compute/Apache Spark/README.md

 To understnad more about what Spark can do and how it works see the [Overview Notebook](Apache%20Spark%20Overview.ipynb)

 # 3. Hands-On-Keyboard
 The following notebooks will get you up and running with Apache Spark.

+Before we begin, I cannot stress this enough: kubernetes is very sensitive to version information.
+We are running v1.21.9.

 ## 3.1.
 Getting setup:
 In these notebooks we explore the steps to get Apache Spark up and running.